I have had the most fantastic weekend, visiting the Bendigo Writers Festival, which, according to WIN Bendigo, had approximately 15,000 attendees. 😀

-Benjamin – author of Family Law and now a successful TV show – is hilarious, very articulate and relaxed.
+Benjamin Law, Australian writer and broadcaster (author of Family Law) is hilarious, very articulate and relaxed.

-Ita – the Australian icon – came across as warm and generous; and then David – the word nerd – was quite normal! 🙂
+Ita Buttross, Australian icon, came across as warm and generous; and then David Astle – the word nerd – was quite normal! 🙂

 The very first session with Liam Pieper and Victor del Arbol entitled Eurocrime was interesting and coincidentally Victor is Spanish and needed an interpreter – I’d attended my first Spanish class the night before and it seemed serendipitous that one of the first author’s I listened to was Spanish.
 A charming, funny and handsome Spaniard too, I must say!
 Even though we didn’t understand what he was saying – we were spellbound!